kge-cloud/places-api/README.md

 ### 2️ Environment Variables

 The .env file at the root includes all necessary configuration to run the project locally, except for the GOOGLE_API_KEY.
 To obtain the Google Places API key, please contact: kiril.georgiev.sf@gmail.com.
+The .env should not be pushed to the repository but it is this time for making the testing easier

 ### 3️ Install dependencies